ctu-mrs/vns-sop/README.md

 After compilation, the VNS-SOP can be run using **sop\_vns** file and the ILP solver for SOP can be run using **sop\_ilp**.
 The default configuration of programs is in **sop.cfg** file.
-Most importatn configuration parameters are:
+Most important configuration parameters are:
 - _problem_ - specifies location of sop dataset instance file
-- _gui_ - switch between "cairo" gui, "none" gui and "cairo-nowin" with backgroun creation of gui images
+- _gui_ - switch between "cairo" gui, "none" gui and "cairo-nowin" with background creation of gui images
-- _nowait_ - switch wether to close gui window after finish of program The configuration parameters can be also set as a command param, e.g. by running
+- _nowait_ - switch whether to close gui window after finish of program The configuration parameters can be also set as a command line parameters, e.g. by running
 ```bash
 ./sop_vns --problem=../datasets/opn_sop_dataset/tsiligirides_problem_2_budget_30_d_50_s_08.sop --gui=cairo --nowait=0
 ```